 On Friday, Sept.
-28, Dr. Tamer Seckin will take the stage at The Massachusetts Institute of Technology (MIT) in Cambridge to help kick off the university's medical conference, the Fourth Annual Open Endoscopy Forum.
-Although the event's name suggests a focus on gastroenterology, the three-day event will bring together thought-leaders including surgeons, scientists, entrepreneurs and engineers from a variety of fields.
+28, Dr. Tamer Seckin will take the stage at The Massachusetts Institute of Technology (MIT) in Cambridge to help kick off the university’s medical conference, the Fourth Annual Open Endoscopy Forum.
+The three-day event will bring together thought-leaders including surgeons, scientists, entrepreneurs, and engineers from a variety of fields.
 Dr. Seckin will discuss endometriosis at the prestigious MIT event.

-The opening talks will be made by both Seckin and Padma Lakshmi, his co-founder of the Endometriosis Foundation of America.
+The opening talks will be by both Dr. Seckin and Padma Lakshmi, his co-founder of the Endometriosis Foundation of America.

 Event chairwoman Linda Griffith, Ph.D., a Professor of Biological Engineering and Mechanical Engineering at MIT, says attendees can expect a relaxed TED Talk-style of speaking rather than a traditional, buttoned-up conference.